 Well, in this case, the anti-competitive effect is apparent.
 SAP will charge a customer for ERP licenses only if the customer selects an application from another vendor.
-So in the case of a customer purchasing a CRM system, if a company purchases SAP CRM, then they do not charge the customer for SAP ERP licenses.
+If a customer purchases a CRM system, if a company purchases SAP CRM, they do not charge the customer for SAP ERP licenses.

-If, in the example of Diageo v SAP, Diageo did not use SAP PI before implementing Salesforce, then they implemented SAP PI to alleviate indirect access concerns.
+If in the example of Diageo v SAP, Diageo did not use SAP PI before implementing Salesforce, then they implemented SAP PI to alleviate indirect access concerns.
 However, this required use of SAP PI is a tying arrangement if it was only used for this reason.
-However, the main observation is that no company should be compelled to purchase more software from a company because it already owns a different software application from that company.
+However, the main observation is that no company should be compelled to purchase more software from a company because it already owns a different software application.

 Apple and Microsoft and Tying Agreements